mongodb/docs/source/administration/replication-architectures.rst

 even number of members*, deploy an arbiter.

-To add an arbiter, while connected to the *current primary* node in the :option:`mongo` shell, issue the following command:
+To add an arbiter, while connected to the *current primary* node in the :program:`mongo` shell, issue the following command:

 .. code-block:: javascript